gruntwork-io/gruntwork-io.github.io/README.md

 1. `git clone` this repo
 1. `docker-compose up`
 1. Go to `http://localhost:4000` to test
+1. If you are going to be testing the checkout flow, you must login to Aperture at: https://aperture.dogfood-stage.com/.

 The default Docker compose configuration supports hot-reloading of your local environment, meaning that as you edit files to change markup, text, images, etc, your local development server will pick up these changes and reload the latest version of the site for you.
 This makes it quick and convenient to develop on the site locally.